tonygilkerson/sre-ai-agent/README.md

 ## CI

-To run the dagger CI
+To run the agent's CI

 ```sh
 source .env